athira151292/Polymer-To-Do-App/README.md

-# Polymer-To-Do-App
+# Polymer-login
-An app to create to do list items.
+Basic polymer app for signup and login.

+Clone the project to your local folder and run the following command:

+npm i @polymer/polymer